Klein Constantia - Vin de Constance 2021 (liquoreux, 50cl)

 Jane Anson - Inside Bordeaux

-"This legendary cuvée confirms its place among the world's greatest sweet wines, according to Tim Atkin!
+"This legendary vintage confirms its place among the world's greatest sweet wines, according to Tim Atkin!"

-Buy your Klein Constantia wines at the best private sale price!
+Buy your Klein Constantia wines at the best price in a private sale!

 Eye